Chadd Collins

-Chadd Collins is an Australian Muay Thai fighter.
-He is the current WBC Muaythai World Lightweight champion.
-As of January 2023, he is the #7 ranked featherweight kickboxer in the world according to Beyond Kick.
+Chadd "The Shark" Collins is an Australian professional Muay Thai fighter and kickboxer.
+He is the current Unified World Muay Thai Super Lightweight Champion, holding the WBC, WMC, and WMO World titles.
+As of October 2024, he is the #1 ranked Super Lightweight Muay Thai fighter in the world according to Combat Press and the current RISE Super Lightweight Champion.
+According to Beyond Kickboxing, Collins is the #4 ranked Super Featherweight kickboxer in the world.

-Muay Thai career
+Professional career

-Collins was scheduled to fight Parviz Iskenderov for the WKN Australia title, during the Nemesis XI event.
-He defeated Iskenderov by decision.
+Collin's professional career started with a scheduled match during the Nemesis XI event at Kingsway Stadium on Saturday, May 21, 2016, where Collins defeated Parviz Iskenderov for the WKN Australia title.

 Over the course of the next three years, before his WBC Muaythai and WMC title challenges, Collins achieved notable victories over the two weight Lumpini Stadium champion Pongsiri P.K.Saenchaimuaythaigym, Kaito Ono and the former RISE and REBELS champion Fukashi Mizutani.

 In June 2019, Collins fought Luis Cajaiba for the vacant WBC Muaythai Super Welterweight title.
 Cajaiba won the fight by decision.

 In September 2019, Collins challenged Satanfah Rachanon for the WBC Muay Thai World World Welterweight title.
 He lost the fight by decision.
-He bounced back with a decision win over Avatar Tor Morsri during MX MUAY XTREME.
+He bounced back with a decision win over Avatar Tor.Morsri during MX Muay Xtreme.

 He fought Bobo Sacko for the vacant WMC World Welterweight title in December 2019.
 Sacko won the fight by decision.